Teslim Balogun Stadium

 The Teslim Balogun Stadium is a multi-use stadium in Surulere, Lagos, Nigeria.
 It is used mostly for football matches and serves as a home ground of First Bank FC.
-The Nigeria national rugby league team also use the venue.
+The Nigeria national rugby league team also uses the venue.
 The stadium has a capacity of 24,325 people, and is sometimes used for international football matches.
 It once served as the venue for the Nigerian Cup final, just before it hosted some matches in the 2009 FIFA U-17 World Cup youth tournament held in Nigeria.
 It sits adjacent to the Lagos National Stadium.

 Overview

-It is named after former professional footballer Teslim Balogun.
+It is named after Nigerian former professional footballer Teslim Balogun.

-The stadium is located directly opposite the multipurpose National Stadium.